dev-ai-lab/aws-architect/README.md

 ### AWS Instance Scheduler

-AWS Instance Scheduler is a **solution** deployed using CloudFront that **automates start and stop schedules** for EC2, EC2 ASG and RDS instances, helping reduce costs.
+AWS Instance Scheduler is a **solution** deployed using CloudFormation that **automates start and stop schedules** for EC2, EC2 ASG and RDS instances, helping reduce costs.

 **Key Features:**
 - **Automated scheduling:** Start/stop instances based on predefined schedules.